BEWARE IMPERSONATION SCAMS! Be sure that you are interacting with us. We e-mail exclusively from the domain @dilendorf.com

 Our lawyers advise and assist clients throughout the MTL application process, including the following steps:

-• Developing an MTL strategy nationwide for companies engaging in remittance activities between U.S. and Africa
+• Developing an MTL strategy nationwide for companies engaging in remittance activities (fiat + crypto) between U.S. and Africa;

 • Selecting and establishing optimal corporate and tax business structures supporting U.S. and cross-border payments and remittances;